KrisAirdancer/Algorithms-Practice/algs-project-log.md

 - Completed LeetCode 153: Find Minimum in Rotated Sorted Array.
   - This one is giving me the run-around.
   - I wasn't able to arrive at a conceptual solution; the conceptual solution from the NeetCode video mostly made sense, but I think some of the finer details went over my head; and finally, I had trouble implementing a solution even after watching the implementation portion of the NeetCode video.
 Basically, I don't really feel like I've got a good understanding of this problem.
+- Completed LeetCode 206: Reverse Linked List
+  - I redid this problem as part of the NeetCode 150 list.
+I definitely needed to.
+  - I was unable to do this without watching both the conceptual and implementation portions of the NeetCode video.
+  - I implemented the iterative solution.

 **May 10, 2023**
 - Completed LeetCode 704: Binary Search.